amankrsnh/AssessmentPortal/README.md

 4. Now just **RUN** the Project.

-5. This will open the website in your local machine at http://localhost:8080/
+5. If everything is done in order then this will open the app in your local machine at http://localhost:8080/